-Subcontractors / Partners: None stated Call-Off Contract Char rges and payment The method of payment for the Call-Off Contract Charges (GPC or BACS) BACS/Invoice Invoice (including Electronic Invoice) details Electronic invoice in arrears.
-Who and where to send invoices to: CP2P Team, MHCLG, 4th Floor, High Trees, Hillfield Road, Hemel Hempstead, HP2 4XN.
-Invoice information required - eg PO, project ref, etc. Invoices must quote MHCLG's contract number and purchase order number (to be confirmed) along with an appropriate description of work completed with dates and timesheets which have been approved by the Buyer.
+Call-Off Contract Char Call-Off Contract Charges and payment The method of payment for the Call- Off Contract Charges (GPC or BACS) BACS Invoice (including Electronic Invoice) details Electronic invoice.
+Who and where to send invoices to: clginvoices@communities.gov.uk CP2P Team, MHCLG, 4th Floor, High Trees, Hillfield Road, Hemel Hempstead, HP2 4XN.
+Invoice information required - eg PO, project ref, etc. Invoices must quote MHCLG's contract number and purchase order number (to be confirmed) along with an appropriate description of work completed and timesheets which have been approved by the Buyer.
 Failure to do so may result in a delay in payment for which MHCLG cannot be held responsible.
-The Supplier may only invoice for work completed and evidenced by an approved timesheet.
-Invoice frequency Pricing Outcomes shall be agreed on a monthly basis between the Supplier and the Authority.
-Outcomes shall be agreed at the start of each sprint/month and then a final review of all items delivered within the agreed timescale shall be arranged and agreed between the Supplier and the Authority.
-Invoices shall then be provided in arrears, based on the agreed costs for delivery of the respective Outcome over the agreed period.
-Call-Off Contract value: £120,980.00 excluding VAT
+The Supplier may only invoice for work completed and evidenced by an approved time sheet.
+Invoices must also quote MHCLG's supplier vendor number.
+Invoice frequency Monthly in arrears.
+Call-Off Contract value: £926,706 (excluding VAT)